bunny-lang/stdlib/README.md

-# stdlib
+# Standard Library

-Standard Library for the Bunny programming language
+Standard Library for the Bunny programming language.